 Leased Hash Power

-This method involves acquiring a cloud mining arrangement with a company in order to lease part of the company’s hash power.
+This method involves acquiring a cloud mining arrangement with a mining farm in order to lease part of the company’s hash power.
 In general, it’s up to the cloud miners to decide the amount of computing power they would want to rent.
-The earnings of the cloud miners are proportional to the acquired amount of computing power.
+When a new block is validated, the earnings of the cloud miners are proportional to the acquired amount of computing power.

 The main advantage of this method is that you can start mining without actually purchasing any mining hardware equipment.
 That’s why this is the most commonly used cloud mining method.
 Rented hash power is a favorite form of cloud mining for altcoins (digital currencies other than Bitcoin).

 Still, you have to be very careful because there are numerous companies who claim to be providing computing power but turn out to be mere scams.